Karthikeya108/AdvancedObjectDetection/README.md

 The `gif` file added at the begining of this document is also a result of this model.
 As you can see, the object detector not only detects other `cars`, but also detects a `person`, `traffic light`, `bicycle` etc.

-My next goal is to build a 3D object detection model to this dataset.
+My goal is to build a 3D object detection model using this dataset.
 For this I also need the depth information which is not available in the images.

 ### **Feature extraction and visualization of lidar point clouds**